patrovite/Course_Generator/doc/en/md/08-Use.md

 ## Set the speed/slope curve

 In order to have a track time consistent with your speed, you have to choose or create a speed curve according to the slope.
 This curve goes from -50% slope (downhill) to + 50% slope (climb).
 The choice of the curve is made by the choice of the speed that one wants to "hold" when the slope is null (0%) on a road.
-A set of curves has been created to cover most running speeds.
+The curves are divided into 3 groups :

+* The "km/h" curves are standard read-only curves within the range 3.6km/h to 18km/h.
+* The "min/miles" curves are standard read-only curves within the range 5min30s/miles to 24min/miles.
+* The "user" curves that you create.
+If you duplicate a standard curve, the new curve will be in the "user" tab.
+You can access to the "user" curve files with the menu "Tools > Open the "Speed/Slope" curves folder".

 The menu "Settings>Speed/Slope curves..." or the button ![curve button](./images/Toolbar/chart_curve.png) will display the dialog box for selecting and managing curves.